2030-WebDev/PeopleOfAalborg-Jekyll/_posts/2019-03-21-tina-beerman.md

 ---
 layout: story
 title:  "Tina Beerman"
-date:   2019-10-28 08:10:33 +0100
+date:   2019-03-21 08:10:33 +0100
 categories: story
 bgimage: "Tina.JPG"
 summary: "The horror that lies behind the animal agricultural industry, is so deeply imprinted in my mind.
 I feel the fear so deep in my heart, that all desire for a piece of cake is completely gone.
 But if you serve vegan cake for me, I will dig in.
 There are many places we can work on.
 One is food and nutrition.
 That’s what I stand for.
 And it has to come from both down — the people — but also from the government’s side."
 ---

 Tina works as a registered dietitian — she has a master’s degree in clinical nutrition and was working at Aalborg University Hospital as a chief dietitian for ten years.
-Just now, she has started her own private clinic called GreenSoul, which specializes in plant-based nutrition, but is open to anyone who needs dietetic advice or treatment.
+Just now, she has started her own private clinic called [GreenSoul](https://greensoul.dk/), which specializes in plant-based nutrition, but is open to anyone who needs dietetic advice or treatment.
 But be prepared to get inspired to eat a little more plants than before.
 She is a vegan herself, after all.

 Amongst her chief interests is also sustainability, as she was participating with a vegan food stall in the local festival in 2015 and 2016.

 **What is your personal motivation for becoming vegan?
 Was it out of love for the environment or animals?**

 One of the reasons, though not the first one, was the love for animals, but nowadays it’s hard to separate, because there are many more factors, even though often interrelated.
 I was doing yoga and went to India for four weeks.
 As the level of hygiene is generally lower, it was safer to eat solely vegetarian food.
 I did so and found out that I didn’t miss meat at all.
 When I came back, I started discovering more and more recipes and ways to live as a vegetarian.
 In my work, I’ve been helping people with all kinds of allergies and intolerances and advised them about cooking without milk and eggs, but I’d never really tried it myself before.

 I also started discovering more and more about how the animals are treated, and that it’s basically a form of slavery.
 I saw a movie called ‘Earthlings’.
-That was really the one that moved me a lot, I cried and my husband was sitting in the room next to me asked me: ‘What are you watching?’
+That was really the one that moved me a lot, I cried and my husband was sitting in the room next to me asked me: *‘What are you watching?’*
-‘I’m watching a horror movie’.
+*‘I’m watching a horror movie’.*
-‘Turn it off then’.
+*‘Turn it off then’.*
-‘No, I must see it — I have to really know it in my heart’ And since then I knew I was becoming a vegan and I knew exactly why.
+*‘No, I must see it — I have to really know it in my heart’* And since then I knew I was becoming a vegan and I knew exactly why.
 It just took me an additional few months because I knew I had to be very secure about my nutrition.
 I didn’t eat meat at that time, but still had eggs and milk and fish.
 Only after a few months, I could say I was a vegan.
 It is such a strong drive and I can honestly say I never feel tempted to eat something that is not vegan.
 It’s just not an option for me.
 The horror that lies behind the animal agricultural industry, is so deeply imprinted in my mind.
 I feel the fear so deep in my heart, that all desire for a piece of cake is completely gone.
 But if you serve vegan cake for me, I will dig in.

 **How did your family and friends react to this change?**